Wander Franco Player Props: Rays vs. Braves

-On Friday, Wander Franco (.273 on-base percentage in past 10 games, 69 points below season-long percentage) and the Tampa Bay Rays play the Atlanta Braves, whose starting pitcher will be Charlie Morton.
-First pitch is at 6:40 PM ET.
+The Tampa Bay Rays, including Wander Franco (.273 on-base percentage in past 10 games, 68 points below season-long percentage), battle starting pitcher Spencer Strider and the Atlanta Braves at Tropicana Field, Saturday at 7:15 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Phillies.
+In his last game, he notched a home run while going 1-for-4 against the Braves.

 Wander Franco Game Info & Props vs. the Braves